 “When I first became a leader at 25, I remember my Director pulled me aside and encouraged me to reflect on how I could build my executive presence.
 Since then, I’ve made it a practice to reach out to leaders, to observe the way they dress, the way they talk, and the way they present themselves.
 For instance, Indra Nooyi, former CEO of Pepsico, has been a wonderful role model for a woman of colour like myself.”

 This story is less about the specifics of the lesson, and more about encouraging you to identify the aspects of yourself that you are comfortable changing, without changing who you truly are because your authentic self is the best version of you.

 Always be true to yourself and be open to change because this is when true growth happens.
-It’s part of the reason Benaaz, a Diversity & Inclusion ambassador at Desjardins, is passionate about helping the next generation of leaders with The A Effect.
+It’s part of the reason Benaaz, a Diversity & Inclusion ambassador at Desjardins, is passionate about helping the next generation of leaders with The A Effect through the Ambition Challenge.